Alocasia Growth Rate? (How Big/Tall It Gets+Growing It Faster)

 Soil

-Choosing the right soil mix for your Alocasia from the start is important, as the plant will live and grow on this medium.
+Choosing the right soil mix for your alocasia is important, as the plant will live and grow on this medium.

 If you don’t pay attention to the soil requirements or use any soil, it can restrict the plant’s growth and even make it unhealthy.

-For example, if you use too heavy soil, it will hold excess water and affect the roots, cause root rot, and restrict the growth of your Alocasia.
+For example, if you use soil that is too heavy, it will hold excess water and affect the roots, cause root rot, and restrict the growth of your alocasia.

-And if you use loose soil that drains water too fast, the roots will not be able to absorb enough water and nutrients, due to which the plant’s growth will slow down.
+If you use loose soil that drains water too fast, the roots will not be able to absorb enough water and nutrients, so the plant’s growth will slow down.

 Let’s take a look at an ideal soil recipe for your Alocasia: